Affiliate Disclosure

 Build quality and durability

 Right away, the Briggs and Stratton garden hose felt like a premium product.
-The rubber was heavy and study in our hands, yet the hose was still flexible enough to walk around the yard with ease.
+The rubber was heavy and sturdy in our hands, yet the hose was still flexible enough to walk around the yard with ease.

 Top Pick: Briggs and Stratton